Verstappen dominates Styrian GP for his 4th win of F1 season - WTMJ

+Leading from start to finish, it was “super nice to drive,” the Dutchman said.
+“I could keep my pace consistent to the end.
+The balance of the car was the best so far this season.”

+Verstappen has won three of the last four races, and only a tire issue when leading in Azerbaijan prevented him from making it four.

-With a clean start from pole, the Red Bull driver denied Lewis Hamilton an early attack and he remained ahead for the entire race, beating his Mercedes rival by more than 35 seconds.
+With a clean start from pole in Sunday’s race, the Red Bull driver denied Lewis Hamilton an early attack and he remained ahead for the entire race, beating his Mercedes rival by more than 35 seconds.

-Hamilton’s teammate Valtteri Bottas finished third ahead of Sergio Perez as Red Bull and Mercedes occupied the top four places once more.

 It was Verstappen’s 14th career win and fourth of the season, increasing his lead over the seven-time world champion in the drivers’ standings to 18 points after eight races.
 A race win is worth 25 points.